I'm a software engineer living and learning in Seattle, Washington.

 I'll be soon joining Discord to work on their React-based, cross-platform design system.

-I briefly rejoined Aha! on their design system, visualizations, and develop extension CLI.
+I briefly rejoined Aha! to work on their design system, visualizations, and develop extension CLI.

 At Intercom, I began my work in foundations, on the Billing team, mainly working on Ruby on Rails.
 In the meantime I set up "Ask Me Anything" events so that engineers could learn from one another.
 When the billing team was moved to Dublin, Ireland, I was tasked with building and launching a new marketing site architecture.
 I also worked on analytics-related infrastructure, abuse prevention, and performance.